Permian – update through July 2018

-This interactive presentation contains the latest oil & gas production data from 9976 selected horizontal wells in the Permian (Texas & New Mexico) through July.
+This interactive presentation contains the latest oil & gas production data from all 17,140 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009, through July.

 - You can click through the blocks on the top to see the slides.